Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 required container images, volume configuration and data ingress information.
 This property is required.
-    * (optional) `additional_registries` specifies any additional registry login information to load on to the pool:
+    * (optional) `additional_registries` specifies any additional registry login information to load on to the pool, as specified in the credentials configuration.
+Do not specify any registries here that are already part of either `docker_images` or `singularity_images` below.
+      This option is mainly for accessing container registries that do not have associated images with them to preload on to the pool.
       * (optional) `docker` specifies a list of Docker registries to load.
         If these require login credentials, they must be specified in the credentials configuration file.